Header Image

 D4 receptor antagonists for ADHD

-To date, there is apparently only one study on D4 antagonists for ADHD.
+To date, there appears to be only one study on D4 antagonists for ADHD.
 This showed no significant effect compared to placebo.

-This was a randomized, double-blind, cross-over study of the selective D4R antagonist L-745,870 (MK-0929) in 35 adults with ADHD in outpatient treatment over 4 weeks with 15 mg/day, which should bind more than 90 % of the D4 receptors.
+This was a randomized, double-blind, cross-over study of the selective D4R antagonist L-745,870 (MK-0929) in 35 adults with ADHD in outpatient treatment for 4 weeks at 15 mg/day, designed to bind more than 90% of D4 receptors.

 The number of test subjects was therefore small and the duration of treatment relatively short.